Caveat Pars, Partners Beware!

 Be careful in global alliances.
 Contracts with an overseas market, for instance, often take a long time to finalize.
 By the time you get going, in the technology industries, your competition may have already gotten started.
 If you are already behind and you have developed an alliance with a partner organization that is weak and bleeding, they will only bring you down faster and harder.

-Procedures Based Pitfalls
+Procedures Based Alliance Pitfalls

-It is easy to underestimate how much time, energy and resources will be necessary to commit to your new alliance.
+Another alliance pitfall is to underestimate how much time, energy and resources will be necessary to commit to your new alliance.
 Then not having access to your alliance partner’s employees is an important issue.
 The closer the planned relationship between the two companies, the greater the importance of the linkages between them.
 You might find yourself in a situation of a small company Partnering with a large company.
 A challenge in working together will be that of the representatives, usually top executives of the small can make decisions on the spot.
 Unfortunately, the employees of the giant must take a proposal up the chain of command.
 This sometimes slows progress to a snail’s pace.

 Culture clash is a frequent Partnering challenge.
 The failed alliance of IBM and Apple is a typical example.
 The heralded fall 1991 announcement promising cooperation eventually spawned Taligent Technology and Kaleida Labs.
 Unfortunately the two could not coexist so the alliances eventually gave way to a quiet winter 1995-1996 breakup.